 The regulatory controls, permitting and approval process at the federal, state and local levels will impact the design/pre-construction schedule as well as construction cost.
-Refer to the "Permitting and Approvals" section below.
+Refer to the "Permitting and Approvals" section in Framework Plan Vol. 2: Design Standards (Chapter 7).